elastic/testing-genai-applications/07-eval/README.md

 * hallucination and irrelevant: "Not Atlantic Ocean"
 * not hallucination but irrelevant: "Not the Pacific"

+Built-in evaluators are sometimes known as **Generic** evaluators.
+These are re-usable, which makes them attractive.
+However, failures are not necessarily related to business metrics, and can be confusing to interpret.

 Note, this is still imperfect: LLM evaluation is its own area of expertise.
 Datasets that are used to train LLMs may have historical or nuanced data.
 For example, [Southern Ocean][southern-ocean] could be considered a correct answer by humans who are expert at geography and the context of the question.
 Also, a human would know that the answer "An ocean name" is incorrect, despite our above evaluators passing it.

+Error analysis is considered a **Application-specific** approach which results in a classification of common errors your application must prevent.

+[OceanEvaluator](ocean_evaluator.py) is an example of a Application-specific evaluator, made due to common errors such as incorrect ocean name, or marking a valid answer like "South Atlantic Ocean" as incorrect.

 *Note*: Phoenix Evals is not the only choice for programmatic evaluation of LLMs.
 We could perform similar evaluation using [deepeval][deepval] or [Ragas][ragas].